xndong1020/serverless-zappa-flask-mongo/README.md

 This project is created using [Zappa](https://github.com/Miserlou/Zappa), [Flask](http://flask.pocoo.org/) and [MongoDB](https://www.mongodb.com/)

-Before deployment to AWS, make sure you are using virtual environment(pipenv or virtualenv, I recommend pipenv)
+Before deployment to AWS, make sure you have activated your virtual environment(pipenv or virtualenv, I recommend pipenv)

 The root url for this API is https://hrbw32jk0d.execute-api.us-east-2.amazonaws.com/dev/
 1. All requests